gdalsanto/delay-network-reverbs/README.md

 Notes:

-- Avoid promotionalor non-technical text in entries; keep the list a factual resource.
+- Avoid promotional or non-technical entries; keep the list a factual resource.
 - By contributing, you confirm you have the right to share the bibliographic information and links you provide.
 - We don't want this to become a tier list.
 Please try to be as objective as possible.